-(this is NOT the same as the SNAPSHOT_HA variable, which will be used for the installation of the HA software).
+(SMW HA only) This is especially important for SMW HA systems because it makes it easier to use the exact same snapshot name for both SMWs.
 Using different snapshots results in HSS database (MySQL) inconsistencies, which causes problems at failover.